JoyHsieh/DH110-JoyHsieh-Assignment02/README.md

 _view the video by clicking above or using this link: https://www.youtube.com/watch?v=mPn5W0ciOvQ_
 ## Summary of Findings & Reflection
 ### What I learned
+This test taught me how valuable it is to have a novel user take a look at the website because they can validate your findings and uncover even more issues.
 From a technical point of view, I learned how to set up a comprehensive usability testing survey and how to upload a video to YouTube.
-This test also taught me how valuable it is to have a novel user take a look at the website because they can validate your findings and uncover even more issues.
 ### What went well
 I felt comfortable as the moderator since I have experience as a research assistant in a lab on campus.
 I also had no issues setting up the Zoom, downloading the video, or uploading it to YouTube.
 The participant was able to successfully complete some tasks, but not all which I think meant the tasks were well balanced.
 The participant caught on to some of the usability issues that I noticed but also uncovered some new ones.
 ### What didn't go so well